czifrushanna/qu.ti/README.md

-# qu.ti
+# qu.ti - Quantum Generative Modelling of High-Performance Quantum Dots for Solar Harvesting

-Quantum Generative Modelling of High-Performance Quantum Dots for Solar Harvesting
+Find the description of our project in ProjectDescription.pdf.

 ## Get started